top of page

 A bit about me

-I progressed quickly into senior leadership, driven by a commitment to ensuring every child feels seen, supported and championed.
-As part of my leadership role in an inclusion team, I am in the process of completing the NPQ SENCO course to deepen my knowledge and understanding for how best to support our children, particularly those who are finding the classroom overwhelming.
 Viewing children as whole individuals, each with their own story, strengths and potential is central to my approach.
 I strive to ensure that every child has an advocate, a champion and a space where they can thrive.
 To be able to do that, I am very aware of my own wellbeing and the need to be grounded myself before I can support others.
 Cold water swimming has become a new passion of mine as well as spending time outside and being surrounded by friends and family.
-I have been raising three sporty boys - an experience that has deepened my understanding of the challenges and realities of parenting while balancing work and family life.
+Having three sporty boys of my own under the age of 16 continues to keep me on my toes but has given me first hand experience of the challenges and realities of parenting while balancing work and family life.